stackhpc/os-networks/README.md

 following items:
 - `name`: Name of the security group.
 - `description`: Optional description of the security group.
+- `project`: Optional project in which to register the security group.
 - `state`: Optional state of the security group, default is `present`.
 - `rules`: Optional list of rules to add to the security group.
 Each item should be a dict containing the following items: